ConPaaS-team/conpaas/docs/installation.rst

 instance.
 Simply run *register-image-ec2-s3.sh* where you have created your *conpaas.img*.
 Note that you need an EC2 certificate with private key to be able to do so.
 Registering an S3-backed AMI requires administrator privileges.
-More information on Amazon credetials can be found at `About AWS Security Credentials <http://docs.aws.amazon.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html>`_.
+More information on Amazon credentials can be found at `About AWS Security Credentials <http://docs.aws.amazon.com/AWSSecurityCredentials/1.0/AboutAWSCredentials.html>`_.

 Security Group